hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk3/index.md

       implement them
    4. complete the implementations of `IntoIterator<...>` for the above types

+The big constraint imposed on you for this assignment is that **you may not elide any lifetimes**.
+This is sort of a pain, but it's a good way of making sure that you know what's going on.
+Regardless, most of the functions you'll be implementing wouldn't allow elision anyway, or the elision mechanism would get the lifetimes wrong.

+The nature of this assignment means that most of your time will be spent just getting the tests to compile, because they won't compile until the lifetime parameters you're using have the correct semantics.

 This week -- like the linked list week -- does not involve writing much code, but does involve thinking carefully about some fairly tricky concepts (lifetimes).
 You should anticipate little typing, and lots of pondering